In the 2019 Annual General Meeting, Colin was honoured with Life membership of the Melbourne Marathon Spartans club.

 Colin has been on the Spartans committee for several years, and travels from Port Campbell to attend meetings.
 The work he does for the Spartans at marathon and AGM time is invaluable.
 We are not the only group to profit from Colin’s energy and civic spirit.
 Here is an extract from an application to be a baton bearer at the 2018 Commonwealth Games: Colin is an inspirational & extraordinary man with a lifetime commitment and focus in helping people.
 A lifelong volunteer in numerous local charities, sporting organisations and schools, Colin has given freely of his time, sharing his passion and love to inspire and promote all things sport and in particular, athletics, football and running.
 Colin is well known and respected with all those who know him and is a current CFA member, an active member of St Vincent De Paul, life-member of St Joseph’s Football Club, participates in Masters Athletic events locally and overseas and has run over 100 marathons since the age of 40.

-Here is recent story on Colin from the Warrnambool Standard.
+Here is a 2017 story on Colin from the Warrnambool Standard.

 World Masters Athletics Championships in Malaga, Spain, September 2018